 - Since, VAT is a globally accepted taxation system, it will help India integrate better into global trade practices

 VAT registration is mandatory for enterprises that make a turnover of more than Rs.5 lakh by selling goods and services.
 All such enterprises are required to register in their respective states of operation.
-Registering for VAT is necessary for enterprises in order to start paying VAT.
-On registration, each trader is given a unique 11-didgit registration number which is used to for all communication regarding VAT and its filing.
+Registering for VAT is necessary for enterprises to start paying VAT.
+On registration, each trader is given a unique 11-digit registration number which is used for all communication regarding VAT and its filing.

 - Who should register for VAT?